 - Submission Policies

-When you submit a manuscript to NGMJLIT Journal of Library & Information Technology (NGMJLIT), we will take it to imply that the manuscript has not already been published or submitted elsewhere.
-You may not submit your manuscript elsewhere while it is under consideration at NGMJLIT.
+When you submit a manuscript to Kalanjiyam – International Journal of Tamil Studies, we will take it to imply that the manuscript has not already been published or submitted elsewhere.
+You may not submit your manuscript elsewhere while it is under consideration at Kalanjiyam.

 The primary affiliation for each author should be the institution where the majority of their work was done.
 If an author has subsequently moved, the current address may also be stated.